 2. Chureito Pagoda

 You’ll absolutely love visiting the Chureito Pagoda, nestled in the hills of Fujiyoshida City!
-This picturesque spot draws photographers from near and far all year round.
+This picturesque spot draws photographers from near and far year-round.
 But here’s the real treat: if you visit in mid-April during cherry blossom season, you’ll be greeted by a breathtaking sight as the pagoda is beautifully framed by vibrant cherry blossoms.
 It’s a must-see for your cherry blossom adventure!

 Amori